matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 Once we have enough generations of this, the machine can be observed to perform certain tasks a lot better.

 ### Bayesians
 Root computer learning in statistics.
+Everything that we learn is uncertain, so we have to compute the probability of each one of our hypotheses and update it as new evidence comes on.

+**Bayes' Theorem**
+$\frac{A}{#}